Meet some of our African artists

 Boubakar Kante is the head of the shop were Kabine Coude works closely with him.
 Boubakar supervises the workers of his ebony shop; known all over the African continent for its fine quality.
 Boubakar, an older gentleman has been working with ebony all of his life.
 His shop is in the capital city of Bamako, in Mali.
 His reputation is known far and wide.

-Click here to see all of the Ebony Carvings available from Africa Imports.
+Check out these Ebony Carvings available from Africa Imports.

 Usman Sagara.
 This smiling gentleman works doing specialized traditional carvings.
 He makes the Dogon seated couples for us, one of which he's holding in this picture.
 His family origins are of the Duru ethnic group, a group in the Dogon region of Mali, West Africa.
 He is a very conscientious worker, always faithfully striving for high quality.
 Usman is a very serious family man, and has been working on traditional carvings ever since childhood.